 Back in 2004, there were only around 40 people living in the village.
 Since then, the population has dropped further – young people would move out, looking for work in the city, leaving only the elderly.

 There were plans to build villas and an equestrian facility by the village, but in the end only a few villas were built.

 We often spot chickens and geese wandering about the village, and occasionally a big pig.
-As well as farm animals, we’ll also see one fellow’s impressive collection of junked cars, buses, and other machinery.
+As well as farm animals, we'll also see an impressive collection of junked cars, buses, and other machinery.